 Flat-Style Southern Plains Art

 The 1940's through the 1970's saw an explosion of artistic styles blossom in Southwestern Oklahoma.
-While many artist of this era continued to create images taken from the old oral traditions, they also began experimenting with a variety of mediums and techniques.
-Notable artist of this era included...
+While many artists of this era continued to create images taken from the old oral traditions, they also began experimenting with a variety of mediums and techniques.
+Notable artists of this era included...

 Bobby Hill (White Buffalo)

 The Kiowa artist Bobby Hill (White Buffalo) was noted for his dramatic use of light and texture.
 Undoubtedly, his work as a technical illustrator, commercial artist, promotional director, scenic artist & set designer for Lawrence Welk provided Bobby with the ability to create kinetic energy in his paintings.
 His early work borrowed from the clean lines of the Kiowa Six, but in time, he developed his own unique style.
 Bobby exhibited his artwork at the American Indian Exposition (Anadarko, OK), where he won awards for his artwork three years in a row including the Grand Award in 1969.
 Bobby also exhibited at the Philbrook Museum of Art (Tulsa, OK) & the Peabody Museum of Salem, MA.
 Bobby was given a solo exhibition at the Southern Plains Indian Museum & Craft Center (Anadarko, OK) & participated in its Contemporary Southern Plains Indian Painting touring exhibit in 1972.

 Bobby received commissions from the Southern Plains Indian Museum & Craft Center for exhibit projects, including a Ghost Dance shirt in 1967.
 In 1974, Bobby received a commission from the Oklahoma Indian Arts & Crafts Cooperative (Anadarko) for two Southern Plains Indian tipis.